Larotrectinib (Vitrakvi®)

 How larotrectinib is given

 Your doctor, nurse or pharmacist will discuss your treatment plan with you.
 They will explain how to take larotrectinib.
 They will give you the capsules or liquid to take home with you.
-Take all your medicines exactly as they have been explained to you.
+Always take larotrectinib exactly as explained.
+This is important to make sure they work as well as possible for you.

-If you forget to take the capsules, take your next dose at the usual time.
+If you forget to take larotrectinib, take the next dose at the usual time.
 Do not take a double dose.

 • Do not eat grapefruit or drink grapefruit juice while taking larotrectinib.
-This is because it may increase the amount of larotrectinib in your body.
+This is because it may increase the risk of side effects.

 About side effects